 Cholesterol is necessary for the production of hormones, bile salts and vitamins in our body.
 High levels of bad cholesterol (LDL) may cause plaque formation on artery walls, while good cholesterol (HDL) facilitates removal of excess cholesterol thus decreasing the risk of heart diseases.
 Maintain a good cholesterol balance with soluble fiber intake (to lower bad LDL), and Omega-3 fatty acids (to raise good HDL).
 Cold water fish (salmon, sardine and mackerel) are rich in Omega-3 fatty acids.
 Alternatively, try flax seeds and soy beans.

 Red wines contain antioxidants that can help to increase your ‘good’ cholesterol (HDL) and protect against artery damage by the ‘bad’ cholesterol (LDL).
-Red wines also contain a substance called resverastrol which help to prevent blood clots, reduce the risk of heart attack and stroke.
-According to the American Heart Association, the recommended intake is 2 drinks per day for men and 1 drink per day for women (1 drink = 4 ounce/118ml of red wine).
-Taken in moderation, a glass of red wine help provide many health benefits towards a healthy heart.
+Red wines also contain a substance called Resverastrol which help to prevent blood clots, reduce the risk of heart attack and stroke.
+According to the American Heart Association, the recommended daily intake of red wine is 2 for men and 1 for women (1 drink = 4 ounce/118ml of red wine).
+Taken in moderation, a glass of red wine helps to provide many health benefits towards a healthy heart.

 Soy protein can lower cholesterol and reduce the risk of heart diseases.
 Soy reduces total cholesterol, LDL cholesterol and triglycerides.
-The FDA claims that diets low in saturated fat and cholesterol with 25g of soy protein per day can help to reduce the risk of heart diseases.
+The United States Food And Drug Association FDA claims that diets low in saturated fat and cholesterol with 25g of soy protein per day can help to reduce the risk of heart diseases.
 One glass of soy milk contains 6-7 grams of soy protein.
-For good heart health, have more tofu, or take 3 – 4 glasses of unsweetened soy milk daily.
+For good heart health, eat more tofu, or take 3 – 4 glasses of unsweetened soy milk daily.

-Constipation can happen because the colon absorbs too much water or due to sluggish colon muscle contractions.
+Constipation can happen because the colon absorbs too much water or is sluggish.
 Insufficient fiber intake is the likely cause in most cases.
-Soluble fiber from oats, rice bran, and fruit help soften stools for easy elimination.
-Whole grains, cereals, seeds, and the skin of most fruits and vegetables provide insoluble fibers that help the stool pass quickly through intestines.
+Soluble fiber from oats, rice bran, and fruit will help to soften stools for easy elimination.
+Whole grains, cereals, seeds, and the skin of most fruits and vegetables provide insoluble fibers that help the stool pass quickly through the intestines.
 To meet your daily fiber needs, aim for at least 2 servings of fruit and 3 cups of vegetables/ legumes.
-Drink at least 8 glasses of water to aid regular bowel movement.
+Also, drink at least 8 glasses of water to aid regular bowel movement.